SpaceX launches another Falcon 9 rocket in California

-The rocket carried 10 satellites for Iridium from Vandenburg Air Force Base at 4:39 am PST, in the seventh of eight scheduled launches of 75 satellites that'll be used to upgrade the sat-phone company's constellation.
+The rocket deployed 10 satellites for Iridium from Vandenburg Air Force Base at 4:39 a.m.
+PT, in the seventh of eight scheduled launches of 75 satellites that'll be used to upgrade the sat-phone company's constellation.

-Elon Musk's company also hopes to land the Falcon 9 on a droneship stationed in the Pacific, in addition to catching the nose cone's two fairings in a massive net on a ship known as "Mr. Steven" -- a process that's proven challenging for SpaceX.
-However, the net has been upgraded to quadruple the size compared to the last attempt.
+Elon Musk's SpaceX also hopes to land the Falcon 9 on a drone ship stationed in the Pacific, in addition to catching the nose cone's two fairings in a massive net on a ship known as "Mr. Steven" -- a process that's proven challenging for SpaceX.
+However, this time around the net is four times larger than the one used in the last attempt.

 Adding to the show, Iridium curated a Spotify playlist to go with the launch, with instructions on the exact timing to start it.

-Wednesday's launch is the company's second in four days.
+Wednesday's launch was the company's second in four days.
 It sent the Telstar 18 Vantage broadband satellite -- the world's heaviest commercial communications device -- to space on Sunday.

 Discuss: SpaceX launches another Falcon 9 rocket in California